 Immigration Law Updates:

-Canadian Citizenship Language Requirements Changing as of November 1, 2012
+Canadian Citizenship Language Requirements Changed on November 1, 2012

 If you are living with HIV in Ontario and you think you are eligible for citizenship, please contact us right away for advice and for assistance with a citizenship application.